instadw/instadwell-blog/_posts/2025-10-28-what-is-paying-guest-house-a-complete-guide-to-paying-guest-accommodation-in-india.md

 ## Why PG Accommodations Are Growing in Popularity

-The PG culture is booming in Indian metro cities like **Bangalore, Pune, Hyderabad, and Delhi NCR**.
+The PG culture is booming not just in metro cities like Bangalore, Pune, Hyderabad, and Delhi NCR, but also in areas where students actively search for the [Best Student PGs & Co-Living in Bengaluru](https://instadwell.com/search?country=india&lat=12.971599&lng=77.594566&location=bengaluru).

 Here’s why: